Trusted WordPress tutorials, when you need them most.

 Option 2: Using Advanced Settings for SearchWP

-Next, it’s a good idea to enable some advanced settings that will make it easier for users to find what they’re looking for.
+Next, it’s a good idea to enable some advanced settings that make it easier for users to find what they’re looking for.

 To do this, you’ll want to go to SearchWP » Settings and scroll to the ‘General Settings’ section.